jhipster/jhipster-guides/guides/08_deploying_your_app.md

 ```bash
 ./mvnw package -Pprod verify jib:dockerBuild
 ```
-This process takes some times to complete (about 15 minutes with the boost mode on).
+This process takes some time to complete (about 15 minutes with the boost mode on).

 To run this image, use the Docker Compose configuration located in the src/main/docker folder of your application: